raspberrypilearning/blender-tiled-floor/en/step_3.md

 --- task ---

-The tiles are offset by `1.000` this means they are next to each other with no gap.
+The tiles are offset by `1.000` this means they are placed next to each other with no gap.

-Change the value in the **Factor X** property to `1.100` to increase the offest distance and create a small gap between tiles:
+Change the value in the **Factor X** property to `1.100` to increase the offset placement distance and create a small gap between tiles:

 ![In the modifier pane the Factor X property is highlighted showing '1.100' the tiles have a small gap between them in the row.](images/offset-tiles.png)